The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 What is the Right to Build?

-In a bid to boost housebuilding and address concerns about affordability, the Government passed legislation to make more individual and serviced plots available for those wanting to build their own homes.
+The Right to Build was passed in a bid to boost housebuilding and address concerns about affordability, and to make more individual and serviced plots available for those wanting to build their own homes.

 As of 1 April 2016, councils in England have had to keep a list of people or groups who would like to self build.
 Local authorities in England have to make enough serviced plots available to meet the demand (which can be ascertained by the number registering for the Right to Build).